onekrasov/onekrasov.github.io/README.md

 ![photo!](./profile_photo.jpg "Photo")

 # About me
 Hi!
-My name is Oleksii ([prononciation](./oleksii.m4a)).
+My name is Oleksii ([prononciation](./oleksii.m4a)) or simply - Alex (as most of people call me).
 I'm a Ukrainian-born, Dutch software engineer.

 My mission is to help clients to develop secure, cost-efficient, scalable, sustainable and reliable IT projects.

 # Expertise
 During my career I worked for Nike, Siemens, adidas, Playtika, a couple of agencies, and a few independent assignments in web development since 2005.

+Co-founded outdoor sports company in Ukraine and currently, together with my friend, building an online service for tennis players.

 # Services
 - Technical leadership: team hiring & coaching, system architecture, technical roadmap;